-There has been much more emphasis recently on developing science courses to ensure the population is science literate before they leave school.
+There is currently much emphasis on developing science courses to ensure the population is science literate before they leave school.
 These exciting developments enable you to develop innovative methods of teaching science and to focus on a pedagogically sound approach to teaching and learning.
 Many of the skills that you teach your pupils will be transferable across the sciences.

-As part of the course you will consider how to plan lessons; how to organise safe investigations; how to meet the needs of all pupils; how to manage the learning environment effectively and how to undertake assessment.
+You will consider how to plan lessons; how to organise safe investigations; how to meet the needs of all pupils; how to manage the learning environment effectively and how to undertake assessment.
 There are plenty of opportunities to carry out practical work in our spacious school laboratory.
-In the first part of the programme the emphasis is on science within the National Curriculum and in the later stages of the programmee you will develop your key stage 5 teaching with specialist tutors to learn how to challenge and motivate the full range of learners staying on in Schools and Colleges, of particular importance given the changes to the school leaving age.
+Initially, the emphasis of the programme is on science within the National Curriculum, whilst in the later stages you will develop your key stage 5 teaching with specialist tutors to learn how to challenge and motivate the full range of learners staying on in Schools and Colleges.

 On receipt of your application it will be reviewed by a panel of senior school leaders, including subject specialists .
 Shortlisted applicants will then be invited to an assessment process held at one of the Alliance secondary schools.
 The purpose of this is twofold: